emokpareabraham/project_group_12/README.md

-# PROJECT_GROUP_5
+# PROJECT

-# My name is Abraham

-## This is a group project on Python.
-The task is to create a website that shows the result of processed data.

-## Introduction
+## Intro

+This is a group project for the first semester Python course in Data Analysis for Business.
+This project creates a website that displays data using Python's flask framework, allowing students to gain experience building websites and displaying data with Python.

 ## Features